ropensci/FedData/cran-comments.md

 ## revdepcheck results

-We checked one reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked one reverse dependency, comparing R CMD check results across CRAN and dev versions of this package.

 -   We saw 0 new problems